The Proximal Robbins-Monro Method: The proximal Robbins--Monro procedure

-Procedure \eqref{eq:sgdexample} is known as the least mean squares filter (LMS) in signal processing, or as the Widrow-Hoff algorithm \citep{widrow1960adaptive}.
-The implicit SGD procedure for this problem, using update \eqref{eq:sgd_implicit}, is given by
+Procedure \eqref{eq:sgd_normal} is equivalent to classical SGD on the least-squares objective.
+It is also known as the least mean squares filter (LMS) in signal processing, or as the Widrow-Hoff algorithm~\citep{widrow1960adaptive}.
+From Equation~\eqref{eq:implementation_b}, the ISGD update for this problem can be solved in closed form:

-Procedure \eqref{eq:implicitexample} is also known as the normalized least mean squares filter (NLMS) in signal processing \citep{nagumo1967}.
-From Eq. \eqref{eq:sgdexample} we see that it is crucial for standard SGD to have a well-specified learning rate parameter $\gamma_1$.
-For instance, assume fixed $X_n^2=x^2$ for simplicity, then if $\gamma_1 x^2 >> 1$ the iterate $\thetarm{n}$ will diverge to a value $\bigO{2^{\gamma_1 x^2}/\sqrt{\gamma_1x^2}}$.
-In contrast, a very large $\gamma_1$ will not cause divergence in implicit SGD, but it will simply put more weight on the $n$th observation $Y_n X_n$ than the previous iterate $\thetaim{n-1}$.
-Moreover, from a statistical perspective, implicit SGD specifies the correct averaging by weighing the estimate and observation according to the inverse of information $(1+\gamma_n X_n^2)$.
+Procedure~\eqref{eq:isgd_normal} is also known as the normalized least mean squares filter (NLMS) in signal processing \citep{nagumo1967}.
+From Equation~\eqref{eq:sgd_normal}, we see that it is crucial for classical SGD to have a well-specified learning rate parameter $\gamma_1$.
+For instance, assume fixed $\|x_n\|^2=c^2$, for simplicity, then if $\gamma_1 c^2 \gg 1$ the iterate $\thetarm{n}$ of classical SGD will diverge to a value $\bigO{2^{\gamma_1 c^2}/\sqrt{\gamma_1 c^2}}$~\citep[for example]{toulis2014statistical}.
+In contrast, a very large $\gamma_1$ will not cause divergence in ISGD, but it will simply put more weight on the $n$-th observation, $y_n x_n$, as can be seen in Equation~\eqref{eq:isgd_normal}.
+Intuitively, from a statistical perspective, ISGD specifies an averaging of old and new information, by weighing the estimate and observation according to the inverse of information, $(1+\gamma_n \|x_n\|^2)$.